 No. Existing projects may apply for funding, but applicants should explain how a ChangeMaker Challenge award will help them improve or expand their project.

 The award amount is up to $5000 based on overall allocations.
 Plus, each wining organization will receive capacity-building training valued at approximately $4,000 per organization.

-In addition to the monetary grant, we are excited to be able to offer a 5-to-7-month leadership development opportunity.
-We have engaged Executive Service Corps to provide 5 training sessions designed to help you strengthen your leadership and management skills, thereby improving the effectiveness of the work you do.
-Attendance at these sessions is a requirement of the grant, and we know from previous ChangeMaker participants, that this is a unique learning opportunity that adds value to your personal development as a leader.
+In addition to the monetary partnership, we are excited to be able to offer a five-month leadership development opportunity.
+We have engaged Executive Service Corps to provide five training sessions designed to help you strengthen your leadership and management skills, thereby improving the effectiveness of the work you do.
+Attendance at these sessions is a requirement of the grant, and we know from previous ChangeMaker participants that this is a unique learning opportunity that adds tremendous value to your personal development as a leader.

-Application deadline is November 1, 2017.
-Winners will be announced in December.
-Projects must use their ChangeMaker Challenge award within the first nine months of 2018.
+Application deadline is September 16, 2019.
+Winners will be announced in November.
+Projects must use their ChangeMaker Challenge award within the first nine months of 2020.